Table of Contents

 - Dimpled skin (plateau phenomenon)

-- Orange-peel-skin (peau d’orange)
+- Orange-peel skin (peau d’orange)

 - Retraction of the nipple

-- Bloody secretion out of the nipple
+- Bloody nipple secretion

 - Swollen axillary lymph nodes

-- localized chest pain (rarely)
+- Localized chest pain (rarely)

 Special Types of Breast Cancer

-Inflammatory breast cancer
+Inflammatory breast cancer (IBC)

 Paget’s disease of the nipple